AbTrax/YABQOLA/README.md

 - Pick from clay, draft, or final still presets tuned for both Cycles and Eevee.
 - Apply output, sampling, and motion blur overrides in one click via the sidebar or add-on preferences.

+### Reference Camera Matcher

+- Load a reference image to automatically align render resolution, sensor fit, and lens data.
+- Choose from common camera presets or enter custom sensor dimensions.
+- Match by 35mm-equivalent focal length or target horizontal/vertical FOV values.
+- Optionally display the reference as a camera background for immediate framing feedback.

 ## Release Notes